gvwilson/thirdbit/fiction/maddy-roo/index.md

 "So if you could have been anything, what would you have wanted to be?"
 Gumption asked out of nowhere.
 He didn't have to say "any kind of special".
-Like every child in Rusty Bridge---in the whole world, probably---they had both hoped they would start to develop a special power as their teenage changes came on.
+Like every child in Rusty Bridge—in the whole world, probably—they had both hoped they would start to develop a special power as their teenage changes came on.
-Moving things with their minds, mending cuts and broken bones, making themselves unnoticeable---it hadn't happened, but as Gumption had observed more than once, at least Bluster and Bravo hadn't turned out to be special either.
+Moving things with their minds, mending cuts and broken bones, making themselves unnoticeable—it hadn't happened, but as Gumption had observed more than once, at least Bluster and Bravo hadn't turned out to be special either.